TightknitAI/tightknit-tdx-demo/apps/salesforce-app/README.md

 1. Allowlist the URLs related to the companion [Slack app](../slack-app/README.md) (i.e. CSP of site, Trusted Sites, or Remote Site Settings), including:
    1. the webhook URL of the **[Receive a message](../slack-app/README.md)** Slack trigger
    1. domain(s) that Slack profile images may be hosted on, e.g. https://avatars.slack-edge.com
+1. Open the Experience Builder > add the _"Question And Escalation"_ custom component to your desired page.
+   1. Configure the _"Slack App Webhook URL"_ property of the component to use the **Receive a message** webhook URL of the companion [Slack app](../slack-app/README.md).

 #### Guest User (optional)